Jury hears closing remarks in 3rd trial tied to Whitmer plot

 Defense lawyers say the three men stopped associating with Fox by late summer when the kidnapping plot was accelerating.
 They also pointed out to jurors that the men didn’t travel with Fox, Croft and many others to see Whitmer’s vacation home in September 2020, a key piece of evidence in the federal trial.

-Bellar had moved to South Carolina by the end of July 2020, two months before the FBI broke up the plot with 14 arrests.
-Undercover agents and informants were embedded in the group for months.
+Bellar had moved to South Carolina by the end of July 2020, two months before authorities broke up the plot with 14 arrests.
+Undercover FBI agents and informants were embedded in the group for months.
 Whitmer was never physically harmed.

 Follow Ed White at http://twitter.com/edwritez